idvorkin/idvorkin.github.io/_td/machine-learning.md

 ### Instance vs Model

-## How to measure the effectiveness of ML by problem category.
+## How to measure the effectiveness of ML by problem category

 Because programming tends not to be probabilistic, we tend not to measure effectiveness.
 In programming we often care about performance, and for that we need a standard benchmark.
 Various benchmarks exist for various measures, E.g. crystal mark for disk, and battery burner for power utilization.
 Similarly to measure effectiveness you need to use a standard data set.
 Also "good values" is a function of the data set and domain.
 E.g. a precision of 99% is OK on the MINST data set, but 50% fantastic good on a handwriting recognition dataset.